ComaszTyrulik/BasicCppSetup/README.md

 	```
 This will download submodules, install python's virtual environment, install required `Conan` dependencies and configure `CMake` project.
 This is also the step where you can pass all `CMake` options you would like to set, for example `-DBUILD_TESTS=OFF`.
 They will be automatically forwarded to `CMake`.

 The command will ask you for the project base directory, project's config directory and project's build directory.
-If you run the command from your project's base directory, you can leave the aforementioned options empty and correct default ones will be used.
+If you run the command from your project's base directory, you can leave the options empty and default ones will be used.

-> NOTE: You you run the script from explorer and not from the terminal, make sure to NOT close the `cmd` window and wait for the script to finish executing.
+> NOTE: If you run the script from explorer and not from the terminal, make sure to NOT close the `cmd` window and wait for the script to finish executing.
 The `cmd` window should close automatically once the script is done.

 This comman will also create the `run.bat` file in your project's base directory.
 You can use it to [run development scripts](#usage).

 ## Usage
 After [initializing the project](#installation), you should have the `run.*` (the extension depends on the platform you're on.
-I will assume `Windows` in the following section).
+I will assume `Windows` in the following section) script in your repository's root directory.

 This script is an entry point for all project related commands.
 To see the list of available commands, run: